Effect of Wet Bulb Temperature (WBT) on Cooling Tower Performance

 - Higher WBT = Reduced efficiency, higher water & energy use.

-- Better fill media
+- Optimize with:- Better fill media

 - Increased airflow